How To Make a Simple Rice Pilaf

 Think of rice pilaf as an upgrade to your everyday rice.
-It's like rice that puts on a clean dress and some earrings — not much extra work, but the tradeoff is a side dish that feels just a little bit fancy.
-Here's what to do.
+It’s like rice that puts on a nice dress and some earrings — not much extra work, but the payoff is a side dish that feels just a little bit fancy.

 What Is Rice Pilaf?

 Today we’re making the very simplest rice pilaf: white rice cooked with a little flavorful oil and chopped onion, and then simmered with broth.
 It’s one step up from rice cooked in water, but not so elaborate that you can’t pull it together on a weeknight.

 Pilafs can also run the gamut from this super-simple version to more complex (and flavorful) side dishes.
 You can make pilafs that mix other grains and pastas along with the white rice, like wild rice, orzo, broken pieces of vermicelli, and tiny lentils.
 Along with the onion, you can mix in peas, diced carrots, chopped peppers, or sautéed mushrooms, or even sweet-savory ingredients like golden raisins, dried currants, chopped dried apricots, or nuts.
 Spice it up with a pinch of saffron, some spices, or even a strip of orange zest.